e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-02-solutions.md

 is changed, so it also serves as some sort of write-ahead log - if an event is persisted successfully it becomes a fact.
 The entity's event log is only read when the entity is (re)started - in order to rebuild the in-memory state.
 Further, to speed up recovery, entities will persist a snapshot of the state from time to time, so there's an upper bound on the number of events to be processed during recovery.

 [^4]: Each node will run multiple entities, but there will be only one instance of certain entity.
 I.e. node1 runs
     `A`, `Y` and `Z` and node2 runs `X`, `B` and `C`.
-In other words, entity allocation to node is exclusive - as long as it runs _somewhere_, no other node is allowed to have a copy of the entity.
+In other words, entity allocation to node is exclusive - as long as entity is allocated to _any node_, no other node is allowed to have another copy of the same entity.

 ## CAP theorem